 It is unusual for more than one Morton's neuroma to occur on one foot at the same time.
 It is rare for Morton's neuroma to occur on both feet at the same time.

-Factors that increase your chance for Morton's neuroma include:
+Morton's neuroma is more common in women.
+Other factors that may increase your chance of Morton's neuroma include:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Initial diagnosis of Morton's neuroma is based on your description of the type and location of pain and discomfort in the foot.
 The diagnosis will be confirmed by: